This article covers the difference between each type of user in your monday.com account. Keep reading to learn more. 👇

 - Communicate and add attachments

-The amount of members you can invite depends on the plan you have purchased.
-For example, if you are on the Standard plan 10 users, this means you can invite up to 10 members.
-For more information about the pricing, check out this article.
+The amount of members you can invite to your account depends on the plan you have purchased.
+For example, if you are on the Standard plan for 10 users, this means you can invite up to 10 members.
+For more information about the pricing, check this out.

 A viewer can:

-- Open a item and read the updates
+- Open an item and read the updates

 - Be invited to the shareable or private boards

 - Invite new viewers (unless the admin blocks this setting).